DevExpress-Examples/asp-net-web-forms-grid-display-popup-when-user-clicks-cell-link/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2193/)**
 <!-- run online end -->

-This example shows how to create a grid that contains hyperlinks in one of columns.
+This example shows how to create a grid that contains hyperlinks in one of its columns.
 When a user clicks a hyperlink, a sepate popup dialog ([ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl)) is shown.

 ![A popup is displayed by clicking the grid column link](images/grid-with-popup-on-link-click.png)